Activision/cwl-data/README.md

 ## License

-All files are licensed under the BSD 3-Clause License as follows:
+All data and code files are licensed under the BSD 3-Clause License as follows:

 > Copyright (c) 2017, Activision Publishing, Inc.
 > All rights reserved.